galileo-ml/yc-supabase-select-hackathon/backend/README.md

 Add tests under `app/tests/` to keep coverage alongside the code.

 ## Project Status
-This service currently exposes only the default health route.
+The service currently exposes a health endpoint, the Resend test email route, and Supabase seeding.
 Expand within the `app/` package and update `pyproject.toml` when adding new modules.